alrosot/speed-monitor/README.md

 And the second one will summarise everything collected since the last upload and send it to the cloud.
 Please note that I got my `aws_access_key` and `aws_secret_access_key` in my `.profile`

 And `speed-monitor-run.sh` is just a symlink to the file with the same name in the folder I git cloned this project.

+# On the cloud

+On my amazon account I got a S3 bucket on 'speed-monitor.s3.amazonaws.com'.
+And then I consume the data in QuickSight dashboard to see confirm how crappy my internet speeds are.

+I'll try to find sometime to convert that small infra into a terraform/cloud formation script.